A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

 Richard Napier would be regarded by history as a dour clergyman who spent forty years quietly tending his Buckinghamshire flock had he not, for reasons that remain opaque, decided to learn the art of astrological physic from Simon Forman and to establish himself as one of the great healers in seventeenth-century England.

 He was born in Exeter on 4 May 1559.
 Like his father and brother, he was commonly referred to as ‘Sandy’ instead of Napier.
 In 1577, at the age of eighteen, he matriculated at Exeter College, University of Oxford, where he studied theology.
 He was admitted as a Fellow of the college in 1580 and took a BA in 1584 and an MA in 1586.
 In 1590 he was ordained and installed as a rector in Great Linford, Buckinghamshire, where he would stay for the rest of his life.
-He is reputed to have been a nervous preacher, and he employed a series of curates to deliver sermons in his place.
+He was by his own account a nervous preacher (MS Ashmole 213, f.
+110r), and he employed a series of curates to deliver sermons in his place.

 If theology was Napier’s occupation, astrology was his calling.
 He first consulted Forman in 1597 (with an enquiry about stolen goods) and soon became the famous astrologer’s protégé.
 The two corresponded regularly, though few of their letters survive.
 Napier asked Forman for advice about difficult cases and alchemical and magical practices.
 Forman included herbs and recipes in his replies.
 Napier reciprocated with books and food, tokens of his appreciation and acknowledgment of his debt to his mentor.
 Forman regularly stayed with Napier in Buckinghamshire, and Napier called on Forman when he visited his brother, Robert, in London.
 Robert, a thriving merchant, also consulted Forman.
 When Forman died in 1611, he left his books and papers to Napier.
 In the decades that followed, Napier had some contact with Forman’s widow and his son, Clement.